BREAKOUT SESSION 3

 Planned in Plain Sight: Black Men Preservice Teachers Disrupting Status Quo

-Kevin Jones, Sam Houston State University
+Kevin Jones, Stephen F. Austin State University

 Educator preparation programs that value diversity have taken a leading role in navigating change within the educational system.
 Specifically, responsiveness to improving the academic and social outcomes of Black preservice teachers in Historically and Predominantly White educator preparation programs leads us to this presentation.
 Black preservice teachers embody the representation of Black excellence in creativity, pedagogy, and resourcefulness.
 Through narrative inquiry, this presentation re-stories the experiences of Black men preservice teachers at an HPWI.
 We apply Critical Race Theory as a way to contextualize our story of Black men preservice teachers who matriculated through an educator preparation program at a HWI to better understand their experiences.
 We explore personal characteristics and external factors that contribute to success for Black men preservice teachers in an Educator Preparation Program.
 The findings from this study indicate Black men preservice teachers add value to teacher education programs.